ome/bio-formats-documentation/sphinx/formats/index.rst

-**We are always looking for examples of files to help us provide better support for different formats.** If you would like to help, you can upload files using our `QA system uploader <http://qa.openmicroscopy.org.uk/qa/upload/>`_.
+**We are always looking for examples of files to help us provide better support for different formats.** If you would like to help, you can upload files to `Zenodo <http://zenodo.org>`_ and let us know.
-If you have any questions, or would prefer not to use QA, please contact us via the :imagesc:`Image.sc forum <tag/bio-formats>`.
+If you have any questions, or would prefer not to use Zenodo, please contact us via the :imagesc:`Image.sc forum <tag/bio-formats>`.
 If your format is already supported, please refer to the 'we would like to have' section on the individual page for that format, to see if your dataset would be useful to us.